SeanSnake93/Project_2/README.md

 #### Remote Access

-In order to use my SHH remotly on **Visual Studio** I need to create a keygen.
-This can be created on the SHH terminal or by using [**Git Bash**][git-bash] on your local machine.
+In order to use my SSH remotly on **Visual Studio** I need to create a keygen.
+This can be created on the SSH terminal or by using [**Git Bash**][git-bash] on your local machine.
 By using the Git Bash terminal, the file will land directly on your system in the directory location Git Bash was launched.

-Heading (on Windowns) to the `C:/Users/*LocalName*/.ssh` or `~/.shh` directory and right clicking inside and selecting the option to `Git Bash Here`.
+Heading (on Windowns) to the `C:/Users/*LocalName*/.ssh` or `~/.ssh` directory and right clicking inside and selecting the option to `Git Bash Here`.
 Within the terminal **I uses**/use the following commands...

 | Code Input *- Bash*                                               | Output                                                              |
 | :---------------------------------------------------------------- | :------------------------------------------------------------------ |